 Jaime (second row on the left) caught several Red Snapper and earned the nickname of “Fish Whisperer”.
 The largest one she caught was estimated to be over 20 pounds.

 I may not of caught a HUGE fish, but I did catch a Mahi Mahi (shown on the left) and a Remora that was thrown back.

 It became lunch in the form of fish tacos at Shipp's Harbour Grill.

 Related: Check out these other Orange Beach and Gulf Shores Restaurants.

 In addition to great fishing we also saw dolphins.
 The ladies on our group were thrilled, but Captain Jimmy had to mention that this wasn't a dolphin cruise and seeing dolphins wasn't a good thing.
 Dolphins in the area mean fish don't bite.
 But Captain Jimmy obliged us and allowed us all on the bow to see a huge pod of dolphins surround us and come up close.

 There were dolphins on this half day fishing trip.
 So I guess that makes it a 2 in 1 trip, although the boat captain said they scared the fish away.
 But I caught my fish, saw dolphins, and crossed things off my bucket list…. win win in my book.
 I just need to make time to do it all over again! #hostedtrip @visitalbeaches #oceanox #albeachbreaktbex #albeachblogger #dolphin

 My bucket list is one item shorter.
 But even before we made it back to shore, I wanted to go back out.
-Fishing can be addictive because you never know what you’ll catch.
-It’s always a new adventure.
+Fishing can be addictive because you never know what you'll catch.
+It's always a new adventure.
+This was just one of the many things I did while I was in Gulf Shores.
+Check out my 3 day itinerary for enjoying Gulf Shores.
 Go out with your family, with the girls for a weekend trip, or grab a group of friends and head out to the Gulf for your own adventure.